-Cream cheese, cheddar cheese, and just a hint of mayo form the base of the spread.
+Cream cheese, cheddar cheese, and just a hint of mayo form the base of this classic southern spread.
 The pimentos, of course, are essential for their mildly sweet and pleasant heat, but the unexpected ingredient that really takes it over the top is a dash of Old Bay Seasoning.

 I decided to add some of the seasoning to the burgers as well, and this turned out to be the best decision of all.
 These were some of the best burgers I’ve ever made, and they’re oh so simple to throw together.

 The Mr. immediately wanted to know what I had done differently, and was shocked to learn it was just a bit of Old Bay seasoning.
 We both fell in love with this combination of savory juicy beef and creamy, melty pimento cheese.

 This absolutely feels like a summer burger, perfect for cookouts, backyard BBQs, and any old weeknight you feel like a cheeseburger is in order.